perrystreetsoftware/cwac-loaderex/README.markdown

 Version
 -------
-This is version v0.4.0 of this module, meaning that it is not completely new, but only mostly new.
+This is version v0.5.0 of this module, meaning that it is slowly becoming more respectable.

 Demo
 ----